-For beginners, I would say a budget of under $150 is a good place to start and stick with short boots if you’re riding english.
+For beginners, I would say a budget of under $150 is a good place to start.
+As for how to spend that $150, stick with short boots if you’re riding English.

 We’ll talk about the difference between short and tall English boots just a little bit lower down in this post.

-#4: Material : If you’re in Arizona, you need something breathable so you should avoid rubber at all costs.
-You can get horseback riding boots made of rubber that are cheaper but they have 0 breathability.
+#4: Material: If you’re somewhere like Arizona, you need something breathable so you should avoid rubber at all costs.
+You can get horseback riding boots made of rubber that are cheaper but they have zero breathability.

-If you’re further north like Ontario and you ride through the winter than you need to make sure you’re getting a boot big enough to fit some thick socks.
+If you’re further north, somewhere like Ontario, and you ride through the winter than you need to make sure you’re getting a boot big enough to fit some thick socks.

-If you’re out in the fields rounding up your horse or doing chores as well as riding, you need to make sure your boot is 100% waterproof and you might want to avoid laces.
+If you’re out in the fields rounding up your horse or doing chores as well as riding, you need to make sure your boot is 100% waterproof.
+For that reason you might want to avoid laces.

-English is used in events such as jumping, hunting, eventing, dressage.
+English riding includes events such as jumping, hunting, eventing and dressage.
 Boots are classically fitted and black leather.
-They are made to help very fine communication between you and the horse using your legs.
+They are made to allow for very fine communication between you and the horse using your legs.

 Within English, there are tall boots and short boots and then a lot of variation within those.
 We’ll go over each of those next.

-Western is used in events such as roping, reining and all other rodeo events.
+Western riding includes events such as roping, reining and all other rodeo events.
 Cowboy boots are used because they’re durable, comfortable and versatile for ranching.

 The style and substyles that you choose depend a lot on what kind of riding you’ll be doing.
-If you haven’t figured it out yet, [read about different styles of riding and all the equipment you’ll need here].
+If you want to learn more about English and Western riding, I have a full blog post on the differences here!

 Types of Horse Riding Boots – The Master List